myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-26T23:51:32.516Z
+>
+> Hey @stevewoz.bsky.social, Bluesky allows you to set up your own woz.org domain as your handle.
+With this setup you can prove to yourself that you are a real Woz.

+Please consider and read the guide at the following link!

+blueskyweb.xyz/blog/4-28-20...

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-26T22:57:09.984Z
 >
 > Yep!
 I used ВКонтакте more than Facebook when I was a student.
 I liked this service because I could listen to music for free lol I learned about Slavic culture here :)